AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

    If you select neither BYOL or 5-tunnel AMI, currently you need to launch the controller `manually <http://docs.aviatrix.com/StartUpGuides/aws_manual_startup_guide.html>`__.
 ..

  3.1.
-If you selected BYOL, download the `aviatrix-aws-quickstart.json <https://raw.githubusercontent.com/AviatrixSystems/AWSQuickStart/master/aviatrix-aws-quickstart.json>`_ file and save it locally.
-Check out our `instructions on GitHub. <https://github.com/AviatrixSystems/AWSQuickStart#aviatrix---aws-quickstart-script-for-cloudformation>`_
+If you selected BYOL, the CloudFormation is stored on S3 with this URL: https://s3-us-west-2.amazonaws.com/aviatrix-cloudformation-templates/avx-awsmp-BYOL.template.

- 3.2  If you selected Private Offer or Aviatrix Inter-Region VPC Peering 5 Tunnel, the CloudFormation template is different and is located `on Github AWSMarketplace-5tunnel-CF. <https://github.com/AviatrixSystems/AWSMarketplace-5tunnel-CF>`_
+ 3.2  If you selected Private Offer or Aviatrix Inter-Region VPC Peering 5 Tunnel, the CloudFormation  template is stored on S3 with this URL: https://s3-us-west-2.amazonaws.com/aviatrix-cloudformation-templates/avx-awsmp-BYOL.template

  3.3.
 In the AWS console, change to the region where you would like to install the Aviatrix Controller.